linxingchen/cobra/README.md

 ![COBRA_logo](https://github.com/linxingchen/cobra/assets/46725273/f21d1198-991c-42b2-9ec0-0ae8a662ba35)

 COBRA (Contig Overlap Based Re-Assembly) is a bioinformatics tool to get higher quality viral genomes assembled from metagenomes of short paired-end reads.
 COBRA was written in Python.
-COBRA has so far only been tested on assembled contigs from metaSPAdes, IDBA_UD, and MEGAHIT.
+COBRA has so far only been tested on assembled contigs and scaffolds from metaSPAdes, IDBA_UD, and MEGAHIT.

 ```
 # Developed by Dr. LinXing Chen